2022 Bursary: Collaborative Arts and Cultural Diversity

-The first, themed on Collaborative Arts and Cultural Diversity, is offered in partnership with the Immigrant Council of Ireland, and is designed to support individual professional artists whose practice centres on collaboration with individuals or groups (non-arts professionals).
-The second bursary and its theme will be announced in September.
+This bursary is designed to support individual professional artists whose practice centres on collaboration with individuals or groups (non-arts professionals).

 The purpose of the award is to support and nurture professional arts practice; it is aimed at an artist with a track record of working collaboratively with communities of place or interest.
 The bursary of €10,000 provides the selected artist with time and resources to carry out research and to engage with and reflect on their practice.
 More particularly, it allows the artist to consider key questions associated with their practice using collaborative methodologies.